Are you stressed out by your little picky eaters? Or just frustrated at your kids refusing seemingly everything you feed them? There’s hope!

 If my daughter continues to grumble, I just say, “I know when you’re ready you’ll try the spinach,” or whatever it is.
 And this works!

 The trick to letting this phrase work is patience on your part.
-It’ll usually be a minute or two before they’ll comply, kind of a way for them to convince themselves, “I’m doing this because I’m choosing it, not because mom’s making me.”
+It’ll usually be a minute or two before they’ll comply, kind of a way for them to convince themselves, I’m doing this because I’m choosing it, not because mom’s making me.
 Let them have that win.
 It doesn’t hurt you, and it lets them save face while also doing what you want.

-3. Let them help prep
+6. Let kids help with meal prep

 I know, this is hard for me too.
 Making dinner while the baby is screaming and everyone is hungry is hard enough without your little cherub